simazhi/sinologica/content/post/2020-07-15-defense-the-dark-art.markdown

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/86097314@N03/49947795012/in/album-72157715109327417/" title="lesyueguan"><img src="https://live.staticflickr.com/65535/49947795012_336c50661d_b.jpg" width="819" height="1024" alt="lesyueguan"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

-And luckily after what felt like an eternity of bleakness, dread and sorrow, I finally got to arrange my final committee.
-I did the old switcharoo with two members, because I found their comments not maximally helpful -- remember that I felt like I was being pulled in five different directions in the last blog.
-This took some time and I am so very grateful that the new five-headed committee were able to accommodate my defense within a short amount of time.
-Forever grateful.
-Eternally grateful.
+And luckily after what felt like an eternity of bleakness, dread and sorrow, I finally got to arrange my final committee, who were able to accommodate my defense within a short amount of time.
+So I am forever grateful for that.

 In any case, I became a father of my intellectual brainchild.